jrroosevelt/VS2PCG/Card clarifications A-L.md

 ---

-As of the August 2021 Rules update, Hawkeye has errata so that his quiv
+As of the [August 2021 Rules update](https://www.upperdeckblog.com/2021/08/vs-system-2pcg-rules-update-august-2021/), Hawkeye has errata so that his "Quiver Pile" is officially a side pile.

 ---